-It is the responsibility of the student to seek assistance from the subject teacher when he / she is unable to complete a task / assignment due to insufficient knowledge or skill.
-It is not acceptable to advise a teacher of difficulty the day before or on a due date.
+It is the responsibility of the student to seek assistance from the subject teacher when they are unable to complete a task / assignment due to insufficient knowledge or skill or are unable to meet the deadline for assignment submission.
 Every assignment provides evidence of learning and deducting marks for late assignments could misrepresent the student's true level of achievement.
 However, there should be clear boundaries on student behaviour and known consequences for not submitting assignments for evaluation or for submitting them late.

 Students are responsible not only for their behaviour in the classroom and the school but also for providing evidence of their achievement of the overall expectations within the time frame specified by the teacher, and in a form approved by the teacher.
-Students must understand that there will be consequences for not completing assignments for evaluation or for submitting those assignments late.

 The window of opportunity for submission of work will be posted by the teacher and where possible, be established in consultation with the student.
 These deadlines will be clearly communicated to students and where appropriate to parents/guardians.
-The last day of this period of time will be deemed an absolute deadline.
-Despite on-going assessment for, and as, learning, some students may not submit a major assignment within the given time period.
+Despite on-going assessment for, as, and, of learning, some students may not submit an assignment within the given time period.
 It is possible that marks may be deducted for late assignments up to and including the full value of the assignment.
 Teachers will ensure that mark deduction will not result in a percentage mark for the report card that, in their professional judgement, misrepresents the student's actual achievement.